“The man who does not read best books has no advantage over the man who can not read.” -MARK TWAIN

 Favorite quote: “When your back is up against the wall, your bank account is empty, and creativity and passion are the only resources you can afford, success is your only option.”

-Author shows that, far from being a liability, broke can actually be your greatest competitive advantage as an entrepreneur.
+The author shows that, far from being a liability, broke can actually be your greatest competitive advantage as an entrepreneur.

 Why?
 Because starting a business from broke forces you to think more creatively.